lowRISC/lowrisc-site/content/faq.md

 #### When can I buy a lowRISC SoC?

   As with most tech projects, the most accurate answer is "When it's ready".
-  However, it's useful to consider some of the main milestones:

-*   _Release of an initial FPGA version:_ Done!
-See the [tagged memory release]({{< ref "docs/tagged-memory-v0.1/index.md" >}}) and the [untethered release]({{< ref "docs/untether-v0.2/index.md" >}}).
-*   _Production of a test chip:_ we expect to tape out a test chip during the course of 2016.
-*   _Tape out of production silicon:_ this is likely to happen, at      the earliest, a year after the first test chip (in 2017).
+  We are expecting to crowdfund an initial instantiation of the lowRISC platform during the course of 2017.

 #### Why RISC-V and not OpenRISC/SPARCv8/MIPS/...?